-It feels a tad indulgent to be writing up a 'history of me', but after 25 years of designing and making jewellery, I think a rundown of how we got to where we are is probably a good idea.
+It feels a tad indulgent to be writing up a 'history of me', but after 25 years of designing and making jewellery, I think a rundown of how we got to where we are is probably a good idea, especially now we've launched our brand new 25th Anniversary jewellery range.

 One of my oldest and dearest friends recently came across a letter I wrote to her when we were still in high school.
 In it I was expressing frustration with school and said that what I really wanted to do was live in the country and make jewellery.
 I can't remember writing this - or even having those thoughts when I was a teenager.
 Yet all these years later, here I am ... living in the country and making jewellery.
 So how did I get here?